This post may contain affiliate links. Please read our disclosure policy.

 Make the maple cinnamon roll icing

 While the cinnamon rolls are still baking, whisk the cream cheese, butter, maple syrup, powdered sugar, and vanilla bean paste together in a small bowl.
 If the frosting seems too thin add 1tbsp at a time of powdered sugar and stir.
-If it seems too thick add 1 tablespoon of milk at a time ad stir.
+If it seems too thick add 1 tbsp of milk at a time ad stir.

 How to slice Cinnamon rolls?